delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 var point = { 'x': 10, 'y': 15 };
 ```

-Every tag-value pair is called an **object property.** Less strictly, when we
+Every tag/value pair is called an **object property.** Less strictly, when we
 discuss an object's **properties,** we are usually referring to values, while
 what we usually mean by **property name** is the tag.